 Absolutely!
 We ask that if you do come with a friend, you and your friend(s) maintain openness to meeting new people and sharing this special experience with the entire group.

-Students love that they are able to explore one of the most-visited countries in Latin America.
+Students love Ecuador & the Galápagos Service because they are able to explore one of the most-visited countries in Latin America.
 The Galápagos is a highlight for most students, since having the opportunity to see such diverse wildlife up close is a once-in-a-lifetime experience!

 Students will have the unique opportunity to work closely with the local community at its schools and on a farm.
-This provides travelers with a unique cultural connection that most tourists are not able to have.
+Ecuador & the Galápagos Service provides travelers with a unique cultural connection that most tourists are not able to have.

 What is included?